hbctraining/DGE_workshop_salmon_online/lessons/04a_design_formulas.md

 fitting model and testing
 ```

-We will discuss what is occurring in each of these steps in the next lessons, but the code to execute these steps is encompassed in the two lines above.
+We will discuss what is occurring in each of these steps in the next few lessons, but the code to execute these steps is encompassed in the two lines above.

 > **NOTE:** There are individual functions available in DESeq2 that would allow us to carry out each step in the workflow in a step-wise manner, rather than a single call.
 We demonstrated one example when generating size factors to create a normalized matrix.
 By calling `DESeq()`, the individual functions for each step are run for you.